adra1973/Advertising_Game/README.md

 [1] Alan D. Robles-Aguilar, David González-Sánchez and J. Adolfo Minjárez-Sosa (2021). *Estimation of equilibria in an advertising game with unknow distribution of the response to advertising efforts*.
 (Submited for publication).

 ### Description:
-This program provides a computational algorithm to approximate Nash equilibria for a stochastic finite version of a game of advertising to get market share amog two firms in the settings of paper [1].
-In perticular the random disturbances are assumed with Binomial distributions for each firm.
+This program provides a computational algorithm to approximate Nash equilibria for a stochastic finite version of a game of advertising to get market share among two firms in the settings of paper [1].
+In particular the random disturbances are assumed with Binomial distributions for each firm.
-In the first case, in order to simplify the calculations, the action sets for both players are equal.
+In the first case, in order to simplify the calculations, the action sets for both firms are equal.
 Thus, we have a game where the equilibrium strategy for players produce a “mirror” effect.

 The Nash equilibria are calculated with a procedure that involves the McKelvey formula and the empirical distribution as an estimator of the Binomial distribution.
 Specifically, the program provides equilibrium strategies in the full-information game, as well as equilibrium strategies for some simulated empirical games, both in the set of mixed strategies.